Best Credit Cards for Bad Credit in 2025

 2. Can I Get a Credit Card If I Have a Bad Credit Score?

-As our rankings above indicate, some credit cards are designed specifically for consumers with bad credit.
+As the cards above indicate, some credit cards are designed specifically for people with bad credit.
 Consumers with bad credit have three types of cards available to them:

 • Unsecured cards: These are traditional credit cards.
-An unsecured card does not require you to deposit any cash collateral.
+An unsecured card does not require you to deposit any cash to open an account.

 • Secured cards: These cards require you to deposit cash to secure your credit limit.
 Secured cards are available to virtually everyone, and can serve as a first step when rebuilding your credit.